marcusegues/newsreader/README.md

 ### Phase 1: User Authentication, Note Model and JSON API (1.5 days)

 In Phase 1, I will begin by implementing user signup and authentication (using BCrypt).
-There will be a basic landing page after signup that will contain the container for the application's root React component.
-Before building out the front end, I will begin by setting up a full JSON API for Notes.
+There will be a single page where the user can sign up or login from.
+I will also try to learn more about how to actually work with RSS feeds.

 [Details][phase-one]

-### Phase 2: Flux Architecture and Note CRUD (2.5 days)
+### Phase 2: Flux Architecture and RSS Subscriptions (2 days)

-Phase 2 is focused on setting up Flux, the React Router, and the React view structure for the main application.
-After the basic Flux architecture has been set up, a Note store will be implemented and a set of actions corresponding to the needed CRUD functionality created.
-Once this is done, I will create React views for the Notes `Index`, `IndexItem` and `Form`.
-At the end of Phase 2, Notes can be created, read, edited and destroyed in the browser.
-Notes should save to the database when the form loses focus or is left idle after editing.
+Phase 2 is focused on setting up the basics of Flux, the React Router, and the React view structure for the main application.
+At the end of Phase 2, a logged in user will be able to subscribe to an RSS feed, with new FeedItems being saved to the database and old ones being destroyed (only feeds x number of days old will be saved in the database).
+Therefore, priority is getting RSS subscriptions working.
-Lastly, while constructing the views I will start using basic bootstrap for styling.

 [Details][phase-two]

-### Phase 3: Notebooks and Tags (2 days)
+### Phase 3: Displaying Feeds (2 days)

-Phase 3 adds organization to the Notes.
-Notes belong to a Notebook, which has its own `Index` view.
-Create JSON API for Notebooks.
-Notes can also now be tagged with multiple tags.
-Users can bring up notes in a separate `SearchIndex` view by searching for their tags.
-Once the tag search is implemented, I will extend this to a fuzzy search through every Note's content.
+After the basic Flux architecture has been set up, a Feed store will be implemented and a set of actions corresponding to the needed CRUD functionality created.
+Organization of the RSS feed subscriptions is also a focus.
+A FeedSource (a subscription) belongs to a Category (which is essentially a folder with many subscriptions).
+User interaction with the Categories component generates changes to the FeedsWindow component, listing all feeds corresponding to the chosen FeedSource or CategoryItem that the user clicked on in the Categories component.
+Upon clicking one of the FeedItems, we will obtain, at the end of this stage, a simple version of the feed (a version that doesn't heavily parse the RSS).

 [Details][phase-three]

-### Phase 4: Allow Complex Styling in Notes (1 day)
+### # Phase 4: Parsing RSS Feeds (2 days)

-Using the react-quill library (based on Quill.js), allow for complex styling of notes.
+This phase focuses on learning more about the RSS specification and how to standardize display of feeds.

 [Details][phase-four]

-### Phase 5: Reminders and Garbage Collection (1 day)

-Phase 5 introduces two new features.
-First, users can set reminders on notes which will at the time they are set for prompt the user to review and edit the given note.
-In addition, I will implement a feature that asks users to review notes once they reach a certain age and ask whether they should be kept, archived, or deleted.
+# Phase 5: Styling (2 days)
+This phase focuses on making the app look great.

 [Details][phase-five]

-### Phase 6: Styling Cleanup and Seeding (1 day)

-Bootstrap will have been used to keep things organized up until now, but in Phase 6 I will add styling flourishes and make modals out of some elements (like the NotebookForm).

 ### Bonus Features (TBD)
-- [ ] Prettify transitions
-- [ ] Use javascript library for cleaner tag selection
-- [ ] Changelogs for Notes
-- [ ] Pagination / infinite scroll for Notes Index
-- [ ] Multiple sessions

 [phase-one]: ./docs/phases/phase1.md
 [phase-two]: ./docs/phases/phase2.md